America in The Morning

 A weekend version, America This Week, another former Mutual news program, is available from Westwood One.

-An alternate one-hour Westwood One news program known as First Light, hosted by news anchor Michael Toscano, also airs at 5 a.m.
-Eastern Time.
-The two broadcasts have similar formats and some reporters are heard on both programs.
+An alternate one-hour Westwood One news program known as First Light, hosted by news anchor Michael Toscano, also aired at 5 a.m.
+Eastern Time until its cancellation on July 29, 2022.
+The two broadcasts had similar formats and some reporters were heard on both programs.